youssefaakam/hello-world/README.md

 # hello-world
-first_repositroy
-this my first repository, I will do in it some project abouit data science
+this my first repository, I will do in it some project about data science